typewriter-editor/typewriter/README.md

 ### TODO

-* Paste handling (should be pretty easy with deltaFromDom) https://www.w3.org/TR/clipboard-apis/#override-paste
-* Handle copy to remove decorations and only copy source (https://developer.mozilla.org/en-US/docs/Web/Events/copy)
-* Code comments (started this in editor)
-* Testing (started this too)
+* More testing
 * More modules
-* Rethink the module API (objects with methods instead of just functions?), see quill's modules
+* Table support
-* Optional UI, toolbars, image handling, etc.
+* More UI tools for image handling, etc.
 * Benchmarking

 ## Contributing